mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 Note: when running tests, it is recommendable to first run `./stop.sh` first, to make sure any SigmaOS containers/instances which left haning around are cleaned up before the test starts.
 Otherwise, your tests may hang.
-One short-hand for doing this (which we commonly use for development) is the
+One short-hand for doing this (which we commonly use during development) is the
 following:

 ```